-- 1) Reassessment of cost and schedule feasibility for major capital projects; - 2) Determination of remaining financial capacity for investment through 2030; - 3) Development of high-level investment tradeoffs and solicitation of input from stakeholders and the public; - 4) Preparation of a countywide transit market reassessment; and - 5) Review of recommendations from regional and sub-regional plans to inform potential Wake Transit investments.
+- 1) Assessment of cost and schedule feasibility for major capital projects; - 2) Determination of remaining financial capacity for investment through 2030; - 3) Development of high-level investment programs and solicitation of input from stakeholders and the public; - 4) Preparation of a countywide transit market reassessment; and - 5) Review of recommendations from regional and sub-regional plans to inform potential Wake Transit investments.

 These activities will ultimately inform the development of investment alternatives through core design retreats with the Vision Plan Update Core Technical Team (CTT) and other stakeholders in early 2020.
-The TCC and Executive Board will receive an update on the status of the Wake Transit Vision Plan update at their November meetings, will continue to be updated on the progress of the Vision Plan Update throughout its development, and will be presented important outcomes of the Plan Update as it continues.
+The TCC and Executive Board will be updated on the progress of the Vision Plan Update throughout its development and will be presented important outcomes of the Plan Update as it continues.
 (Staff Contact: Bret Martin)